Georgia Highlands College: Clubs and organizations

 The largest club at the college, Brother 2 Brother (B2B), encourages excellence among minority male students.
 B2B began as part of the Georgia Highlands African-American & Minority Male Excellence program (GHAME) in 2008.
 GHC B2B won outstanding chapter of the year several times at the 300+ member national Student African American Brotherhood Conference.
 GHC's chapter of the national academic organization Phi Theta Kappa (PTK) was recognized as Regional Top Distinguished Chapter Overall in 2016, 2017, and 2018.

 The Six Mile Post, GHC's student newspaper, consistently wins awards for student articles, artwork, editing, photography, and advertising at the Southern Regional Press Institute and the Georgia College Press Association.
 For four decades, the college has published Old Red Kimono, an annual book of student artwork, poetry, and short stories.
 Since 2010, students at GHC can compete in a public speaking competition funded in part by the Rome Area Council for the Arts.

 GHC also offers students business focused clubs such as Business Leaders of Tomorrow and Logistics and Supply Chain Management Association.
 These business clubs focus on developing relationships between students and local industry leaders as well as developing workforce related skills.
 The club membership is mainly filled with bachelor level students, but are open to all GHC students on all campuses regardless of major.

 Student clubs and GHC Student Support Services began offering food pantry services in partnership with the Atlanta Food Bank in 2017 to students that are food insecure.
 Since 2005, the college has hosted Foundation Summer Camp, a free service for boys that includes STEAM and athletic activities.

 Since 1997, GHC has offered geology field credit for summer trips to Wyoming.
 GHC partners with KSU to offer semester abroad trips with credit courses in Montepulciano, Italy.
 GHC regularly offers biology credit trips to Costa Rica and culture/business credit trips to European countries.

 Athletics

 Georgia Highlands College, nicknamed the Chargers, is a Division I member of the Georgia Collegiate Athletic Association (GCAA) and Region XVII of the National Junior College Athletic Association (NJCAA).
 Men's sports include basketball and baseball.
-Women's sports include basketball and softball.
+Women's sports include volleyball, softball, and cross country.
 The athletics program began play in the 2012-2013 season with men's and women's basketball, and added baseball and softball the following year (2014).
+Volleyball and cross country were added most recently (2025).
 The men's basketball team has won Regional Championships in 2015, 2016, and 2017.
 The women's basketball team won a regional title in 2016 and the women's baseball team won a regional title in 2017.

 The Charger mascot is named “Bolt”.